bespoke-silicon-group/kremlin/README.md

 1. Run the parallelism planner by invoking the `kremlin` program within the same directory that you build/ran your program.

-By default, Kremlin gives you a basic parallelization information based on a 4 core CPU.
+By default, Kremlin gives you basic parallelization information based on a 4 core CPU.
 Kremlin provides various planners to guide you towards parallelizing with a specific platform (e.g. OpenMP 2.0).